Senc4farming/senc4faming/README.md

 ================================================

 This is a lightweight python3 REST API server that offers essential web service features in a simple package.

-Update Sep 2020: Run in Raspberry with an SQLite database.

 **Table of contents**